square/square-connect-go-sdk/swagger/docs/BankAccountsApi.md

 > ListBankAccountsResponse ListBankAccounts(ctx, optional)
 ListBankAccounts

 Returns a list of [BankAccount](#type-bankaccount) objects linked to a Square account.
-For more information, see  [Bank Accounts API](https://developer.squareup.com/docs/docs/bank-accounts-api).

 ### Required Parameters